CodeWithJV/holochain-challenge-4/README.md

   - Choosing yes will create a link from this action hash (the room_hash) to the message, when a message is being created
 - Which entry type is this field referring to? `Room`
 - Add another field to the entry? `n`
+- Confirm the fields are correct and hit 'Confirm'
 - Which CRUD functions should be scaffolded? - Untick both Update, and Delete options

 #### 7. Run `hc scaffold link-type`